 This is a subject guide for finding materials on Photography in the University Libraries.
 Reference materials are listed first, since that's a great way to begin your research.
 The next tab is a list of subject headings you can use to find books and video in the library catalog, followed by a tab on finding articles, and finally selected websites.

 This is a good place to start any art-related research.
 For a topic like Photography, try a fairly specific search for a genre, photographer, or technique, such as "street photography" or "Strand, Paul."
-You can find Oxford Art Online under Reference Sources, or search it right here:
+You can find Oxford Art Online under Reference Sources.

 Executive editor, Martin Marix Evans, New York: St. James Press, 1995.